How to Coffee (tea) Stain Paper

 How To Tea Stain Paper with Coffee

 Here's how to create that coffee-stained effect on paper.
 Mix 4 to 6 tablespoons of instant coffee with 3 cups of boiling water in a tray.
-Once the instant coffee is fully dissolved, submerge your paper for about a minute, or longer if you desire a deeper hue.
-Remember, the more coffee you use and the longer you let it soak, the darker your paper will become.
-In the coffee-stained photos I've shared, I used 6 tablespoons of coffee and 3 cups of water.
+Once the instant coffee is fully dissolved, submerge your paper for about a minute, or a little longer if you desire a deeper hue.

 The coffee stained paper will dry lighter.
 Don’t worry if it looks a little orange when it’s wet.
 To dry the wet paper I placed them on a paper towel to soak up access water, then I put them on a plastic place mat to finish drying.

-TIP If your image isn't dark enough, it's simpler to add extra instant coffee to the water.
+TIP: If your image isn't dark enough, it's simpler to add extra instant coffee to the water.
 Conversely, if you initially use too much coffee and the result is too dark, dilute it by adding more water.

 There's no definitive method for this – the beauty of antiques and aged items lies in their imperfections.
 Each flaw adds a unique character and charm to the piece.
 I hope you take pleasure in this little project and let your creativity run free.